dkaplan65/residnet/README.md

 There are also some walkthrough examples in _examples.py_.

 ## Extension
-The code was built to be flexible in data source, correction methods, and application domains.
+The code was built to be flexible in data source, correction methods, process control, and application domains.
+If you want to use this code as a base for your project, cite the reference below.

-## References
+## Reference
 "Optimization of Geophysical Interpolation using Neural Networks", David Kaplan and Stephen Penny (in preparation).

 ## Correspondence
-For questions, email dkaplan4 [at] terpmail [dot] umd [dot] edu
+For questions, email dkaplan4 [at] terpmail [dot] umd [dot] edu.

 ## License Information
 Copyright 2018 David Kaplan and Dr. Stephen Penny.
 Released under the GNU General Public License version 3.0, see LICENSE.txt.